eitanhol/MalScape/README.md

 # Changelog

+## [2025-06-20]
+### Added
+- Functionality for the Sankey diagram to visually represent the proportion of traffic in each link that relates to a user's selection

 ## [2025-06-19]
 ### Added
 - "Load demo file" button to allow users without a Parquet file to test the app